Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Disable-AzRecoveryServicesBackupAutoProtection.md

 ## PARAMETERS

 ### -BackupManagementType
-Backup Management type of the resource (for example: MAB, DPM).
+Backup Management type of the resource.
+Currently the only value supported is "AzureWorkload"

 ```yaml
 Type: Microsoft.Azure.Commands.RecoveryServices.Backup.Cmdlets.Models.BackupManagementType